Kasopej/Kasopej/README.md

 - 👋 Hi, I’m @Kasopej
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning React
+- 🌱 I am a frontend developer, and I use VueJS as my Javascript framework
-- 💞️ I’m looking to collaborate on Javascript projects
+- 💞️ I’m looking to collaborate on web app projects that rely on vanilla JS or vueJS
 - 📫 How to reach me .. kasopej@gmail.com

 <!---